0xCoto/Virgo/paper.md

 short-duration radio frequency interference, while allowing the user to export the raw observation data as a FITS/csv-formatted file.

-`%Comment: In what level of detail should I dive into?
-I would think something like this (https://github.com/0xCoto/Virgo#data-analysis) is a bit too much information, or is it good to include all these details?`

 # Example Usage
 ```python
 import virgo